 A family following in the footsteps of medicine

-On March 14, the descendants of Glafira Ziegelmann, the first female intern at the "Provincial Hospitals," the first woman to pass the clinical exam, and the first woman to attempt the medical certification exam in France (and to pass the anonymous written portion...), traveled to Montpellier.
-Four of her great-grandchildren and many great-great-grandchildren followed in her footsteps by pursuing medical studies.
+On March 14, the descendants of Glafira Ziegelmann—the first female intern at the “Provincial Hospitals,” the first woman to pass the residency exam, and the first woman to sit for the medical agrégation exam in France (and to have passed the anonymous written portion)—traveled to Montpellier.
+Four of her great-grandchildren and numerous great-great-grandchildren have followed in her footsteps by pursuing medical studies.

-Sophie Dikoff, the faculty archivist, was able to show the family some documents from that period: Glafira Ziegelmann's diplomas and photographs.
-We gave them a tour of the faculty to show them the portrait of their ancestor in the auditorium, as well as the dean's office.
+Sophie Dikoff, the faculty archivist, was able to show the family some historical documents: Glafira Ziegelmann’s diplomas and photographs.
+We gave them a tour of the faculty to show them the portrait of their ancestor in the auditorium, as well as the dean’s office.

-Thank you to this wonderful family for sharing this emotional moment with us.
+Thank you to this wonderful family for sharing such an emotional moment with us.
 Glafira is an inspiration to the Faculty, which now has a lecture hall named after her.
-The Artfx school also chose to create an animation recounting the story of Glafira and the first female medical students for the 2022 edition of Cœur de Ville en Lumières, projected onto the Arc de Triomphe.
-And the visit of Vlada Liaschenko, also from Orenburg, was inspired by the story of Glafira, which is well known in Russia.
+In addition, the Artfx school chose to create an animation recounting the story of Glafira and the first female medical students for the 2022 edition of Cœur de Ville en Lumières, projected onto the Arc de Triomphe.
+And the visit of Vlada Liaschenko, also from Orenburg, was inspired by Glafira’s story, which is known as far away as Russia.